malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
- Cognito-user-pool is now created and we can click on it to create a test user to use to log in:  <br/>
+ The Cognito user pool named "Cognito-user-pool" in this example is now created, and we can click on it to create a test user we will use to log in  <br/>
 <img src="https://i.imgur.com/wwZ9i7X.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />